Imperial Hotel (song)

-"Imperial Hotel" is a single released by American singer Stevie Nicks from her album Rock a Little.
+"Imperial Hotel" is a single released by American singer-songwriter Stevie Nicks from her album Rock a Little.
 The song was dedicated to keyboardist Benmont Tench.
 The single was released only in Australia, where it peaked at No. 99 in October 1986.
 The song was co-written by Tom Petty and the Heartbreakers guitarist Mike Campbell.
 Heartbreakers Mike Campbell and Benmont Tench are featured on the track.